jhpyle/docassemble/_docs/installation.md

 not need to worry about operating a central log server, and you can skip this section.

-If the machine will function as a central log server, however, you would do the following as `root`:
+If the machine will function as a central log server, then other machines besides the machine running the log server will push log file entries to the central log server over port 514 and access the log files through a web server at port 8080.
+Configure all of this by doing the following as `root`:

 {% highlight bash %}
 cp ./docassemble/Docker/cgi-bin/index.sh /usr/lib/cgi-bin/
 cp ./docassemble/Docker/syslog-ng.conf /etc/syslog-ng/syslog-ng.conf
-{% endhighlight %}

-Other machines besides the machine running the log server would push log file entries to the central log server.
-Configure this by doing:

-{% highlight bash %}
+cp ./docassemble/Docker/docassemble-log.conf.dist /etc/sites-available/docassemble-log.conf
+cp ./docassemble/Docker/syslog-ng-docker.conf /etc/syslog-ng/syslog-ng.conf
+cp ./docassemble/Docker/docassemble-syslog-ng.conf /etc/syslog-ng/conf.d/docassemble
 cp ./docassemble/Docker/apache.logrotate /etc/logrotate.d/apache2
-cp ./docassemble/Docker/docassemble-syslog-ng.conf /etc/syslog-ng/conf.d/docassemble
+cp ./docassemble/Docker/config/docassemble-log.conf.dist /etc/apache2/sites-available/docassemble-log.conf
+echo "Listen 8080" >> /etc/apache2/ports.conf
+a2enmod cgid
+a2ensite docassemble-log
 {% endhighlight %}

-Then, you will need to edit /etc/syslog-ng/conf.d/docassemble to replace `` `LOGSERVER` `` in the second to last line with the address of the log server:
+Then, edit /etc/syslog-ng/conf.d/docassemble to replace `` `LOGSERVER` `` in the second to last line with the address of the log server.
+For
+example:

 {% highlight yaml %}
 destination d_net { tcp("log.example.local" port(514) log_fifo_size(1000)); };